 In most traffic accident cases in Shreveport, we are able to reach a settlement agreement without ever having to go to court.
 If we plan to file a personal injury lawsuit, Louisiana Civil Code (CC) §3492 only gives us one year following your accident to do so.
 Sometimes, filing a lawsuit in a Bossier Parish or Caddo Parish civil court, or another appropriate civil court is the only option for holding the at-fault party liable.

-If it becomes necessary, we will not hesitate to name the party we have identified during our investigation as the defendant in your case.
-We can represent you in court and present evidence to prove negligence to the judge and jury.
+If necessary, we will not hesitate to name the party we have identified during our investigation as the defendant in your case.
+Our personal injury attorney can represent you in court and present evidence to prove negligence to the judge and jury.
 This lawsuit may allow us to receive a verdict and court award on your behalf.

 Get Help from the Office of an Accident Attorney in Shreveport Today